sebmartin/given/README.md

 **Given JS** adds additional functionality to the Knockout JS library using a streamlined fluent interface.
-The first feature being developed is fluent validation API for adding quick and clean client side validation to your forms.
+The first feature being developed is a fluent validation API for adding quick and clean client side validation to your forms.

 ##Validation

 The validation API allows for quickly specifying validation rules around a view model and its observables.
-The main goal is to end up with clean and easy to read validation rules that are mixed in with the UI or other dependencies.
+The main goal is to define clean and easy to read validation rules that are **not** mixed in with the UI or other dependencies.

 ###Example